Qowevisa/pipe-bundle/README.md

 pritns set of characters for every line in stdin
 ### getdirs
 passes to stdout only directories.
-Every line should represent absolute or relative path You can create a bash function using concat in this bundle and it will be like that
+Every line should represent absolute or relative path You can create a bash function using also **concat** in this bundle and it will be like that
 ```
 find_dirs() {
     ls $0 | concat $0 | getdirs